-- This is a spectacular work in the Academia in Venice although the small crowded room it is in reduces its power.
-One of the masterpieces of Bellini's mature style.
-It is painted using oils rather than tempera and oil paint provides richer colours and tones and this laid the foundation of the whole Venetian school. - The date is uncertain as some associate it with the plague year 1487 and others refer to the statement by Jacopo Sansovino in 1581 that it was his first use of oil painting which place it in the 1470s.
+- Painted using oils rather than tempera provides richer colour and tone.
+The rich colours of his mature style laid the foundations of the Venetian school. - One of the masterpieces of Bellini's mature style.
+The date is uncertain as some associate it with the plague year 1487 and others refer to the statement by Jacopo Sansovino in 1581 that it was his first use of oil painting which place it in the 1470s.
 The altarpiece remained in the church until 1814-18 and is now in the Accademia in Venice. - It is an example of a Sacre Conversazione (Sacred Conversation).
-The essential elements of this innovative arrangement are a central Mary holding the Christ Child surrounded by an informal grouping of saints in a unified space with a strong sense of perspective that creates a space in which we feel we are present and therefore involved. - In this case there are three musicians below Mary's throne and on the left Sts.
+Mary sits on an altar suggestive of the throne of Solomon holding the Christ child.
+Below them are three musicians and on the left Sts.
 Francis, John the Baptist and Job and on the right Sts.
 Dominic, Sebastian and Louis of Toulouse (know for feeding the poor and neglecting his own needs).
-The pillars are copies of the real ones of the original altar and in the half cupola is a gold mosaic in the old Venetian style which add to the feeling that we are part of the same space.
+The pillars are copies of the real ones of the original altar and in the half cupola is a gold mosaic in the Venetian style.